Go Back Up

 Since the law doesn’t require bereavement leave, the length of leave can vary from company to company.

-Generally, organizations offer three to five bereavement leave daysper loss of a loved one each year.
+Generally, organizations offer three to five days of time off per loss of a loved one each year.
 Some companies may offer more for immediate relatives and fewer for extended relatives.
-However, employers can also allow employees to use their other PTO, such as vacation or sick days, as additional time for their bereavement leave.
+However, employers can also allow employees to use their other paid time off (PTO), such as vacation time or sick days, as additional time for their bereavement leave.

 But before determining your leave policy, you should also consider everything your employees may need to do during their time off.

 The death of a loved one, especially a close family member, may leave your employees in the difficult position of making final arrangements for them.
 Managing wills, finances, legal matters, properties, and life insurance are all potential responsibilities.
-They may also need to make funeral arrangements that could require travel to a different city, state, or country.
+They may also need to make funeral arrangements requiring travel to a different city, state, or country for the memorial service.

-Most importantly, your employees will need time and space to process their grief and adjust to life without their loved one.
-An Empathy report3 found that 31% of employees found it hard to focus after the death of a loved one, and 25% reported being constantly distracted.
+Most importantly, your employees will need time and space to process their complicated grief and adjust to life without their loved ones.
+An Empathy report found that 31% of employees found it hard to focus after the death of a loved one, and 25% reported being constantly distracted4.

-Because of the emotional stress, you may want to provide employees with more days than you think they’ll need, rather than too few.
+Because of this, you may want to provide employees with more days than you think they’ll need rather than too few.
 After all, there’s no set time limit for how long the grieving process will take.

 Is bereavement leave paid or unpaid?

-Because bereavement leave isn’t a required benefit, you have some flexibility in terms of compensation for your employees.
+Because bereavement leave isn’t a federal mandate, you have some flexibility regarding employee compensation.
 You can offer bereavement to employees as fully paid, fully unpaid, or a combination of both.

-Though not as popular as fully paid, unpaid bereavement days may be a way for smaller employers with a limited paid time off budget to allow their employees time off to grieve.
+Though less popular than fully paid time off, unpaid bereavement leave may be a way for smaller employers with a limited company budget to allow their employees time off to grieve.

 You can also choose a hybrid method.
 For example, you could provide five business days of total leave with three days paid and the other two unpaid.
 This method allows employees to decide whether to take the three days of paid time or the entire time with some unpaid.

-Remember that you can offer as many days as you want for bereavement leave, whether it's all paid, unpaid, or both.
-But when making your decision, keep the needs of your employees in mind so they won’t be stuck deciding between losing wages or taking much-needed time off to mourn their loved one.
+Remember that you can offer as many days as you want for bereavement leave, whether paid, unpaid, or both.
+But when making your decision, keep the needs of your employees in mind so they won’t be stuck deciding between losing wages or taking much-needed time off to mourn their loved ones.

 What does a typical bereavement policy include?

-Because bereavement leave isn’t regulated, your company’s policy can be whatever works best for you and your employees.
-But, like other human resources policies, it’s essential to define your policy’s guidelines clearly, so your managers and employees have consistent rules to refer to before they need to take leave.
+Because bereavement leave varies by company, your policy can be whatever works best for you and your employees.
+But, like other HR policies, it’s essential to clearly define your policy’s guidelines so your managers and employees have consistent rules to refer to before taking leave.

 Additionally, you should include a copy of your bereavement policy on your company’s internal website and your employee handbook and explain it during onboarding.